-Recreational activities that historically and currently are popular in the vicinity of Calcasieu Lake and Sabine marshes, include motor boating for pleasure, ingress and egress to numerous private camps accessible only by water, fishing, crabbing, shrimping, hunting, and passive recreational activities, such as observation of wildlife and nature study.
+Recreational activities that historically and currently are popular in the vicinity of Calcasieu River, Calcasieu Lake, and Sabine marshes include motor boating for pleasure, ingress and egress to numerous private camps accessible only by water, fishing, crabbing, shrimping, hunting, and passive recreational activities such as observation of wildlife and nature study.
 Hunting and fishing are the primary recreational activities of the region due to the varied and unique fish and wildlife and natural resources.
-Along the Calcasieu River and Pass, numerous intersecting channels exist, providing sportspeople water access into the adjacent marshes and lakes.
+Along the Calcasieu River and Pass, numerous intersecting channels exist and provide sportspeople water access into the adjacent marshes and lakes.